 I have been on the fence all day about what post to share with you today.
 Originally I was going to share Friday Happy Hour; but, we are working on a series of posts for cocktails and want to nail down one before sharing.
 Next Friday.
-So, I decided it was time to share something gooey and sweet that you could enjoy over the weekend.
-You still have time to start the recipe to enjoy tomorrow or Sunday.
+I decided it was time to share something gooey and sweet that you could enjoy over the weekend.
+You still have time to start the recipe for old-fashioned cinnamon rolls to enjoy tomorrow or Sunday.

 Making the Sugar Mixture